 - Most NFTs also have great market value and the potential to make you a millionaire in the twinkling of an eye.
 For instance, people who got Crypto Punks for free when they first launched now sell their PFPs for millions.

-Your essential kit to getting started with NFTs includes a smartphone or laptop, a crypto wallet (preferably MetaMask), and some coins in the wallet.
+Your essential kit to getting started with NFTs includes a smartphone or laptop, a crypto wallet (preferably MetaMask or Walletconnect), and some coins in the wallet.
 Since most NFTs launch on the Ethereum blockchain, you’ll have to purchase some Ether.

-Of course, some projects launch on cheaper blockchains and layer 2 platforms like Polygon, Arbitrum, or Immutable X. For Polygon, you’ll need to purchase some $MATIC, Arbitrum works with ETH, or $MAGIC if you’re using TreasureDAO while Immutable X works with Ether, only cheaper.
+Of course, some projects launch on cheaper blockchains and layer 2 platforms like Polygon, Arbitrum, or Immutable X. For Polygon, you’ll need to purchase some $MATIC; Arbitrum works with $ETH or $MAGIC if you’re using TreasureDAO, while Immutable X works with $ETH, only cheaper.

 Your first step would be to set up your Metamask.
 Simply download the phone app or web extension and set up your wallet.
 Check out our in-depth guide on setting up your MetaMask wallet so you don’t make mistakes that might leave your assets vulnerable to hacking.
 After that, you need to buy some coins from an exchange.